transcelerate/ddf-home/test.md

 # Welcome to Digital Data Flow (DDF) for Clinical Trial Protocols
 Digital Data Flow Initiative will help modernize clinical trials by enabling a digital workflow with protocol digitization.
 This initiative establishes a foundation for a future state of automated & dynamic readiness that can transform the drug development process.

-Below is a list of different websites sourcing specific content and resources.
+Below are different websites sourcing specific content and resources.
 Depending on where you are in the journey, please feel free to explore the different websites and their information.

 Resized image